DCM (Dining Chair Metal)

 The DCM (dining chair metal) was the most popular plywood chair designed by Charles and Ray Eames.
 Red annaline dyed examples were made briefly, from 1946 to 1949, by Evans Products before manufacturing was taken over by Herman Miller.
 The chair's back and seat panels were curved in two directions, an innovation in bentwood furniture.
 The simple lines and light weight typify the move toward informality in postwar interiors.

-This object is on view at the gallery.
+This object is not currently on view.

 "Acquisitions 2003," Yale University Art Gallery Bulletin (2004): 12728, ill.